iomesh/docs/docs/basic-concepts/basic-concepts.md

 **IOMesh Block Storage**

-IOMesh block storage service for ensuring distributed system consistency and data coherence, managing metadata and local disks, and implementing I/O redirection and high availability.
+The IOMesh block storage service for ensuring distributed system consistency and data coherence, managing metadata and local disks, and implementing I/O redirection and high availability.

+**Chunk**

+A module in IOMesh Block Storage that manages local disks, translates access protocols, and ensures data consistency.
+Only one chunk pod runs on each worker node.

 **IOMesh CSI Driver**